 - Use fashion retouching to make the eyes bigger and shinier

-With this, you can see your photos on a large screen – Live!
-Yes, you can capture the photos from your camera and see them appear on your computer screen instantly.
+You can see your photos on a large screen – Live!
+Yes, you can instantly capture the photos from your camera and see them appear on your computer screen.

-Where you can’t figure out the details on your mini LED/LCD of your camera, tether capture lets you find out how they are going to look on a large screen.
+Where you can’t figure out the details on your mini LED/LCD of your camera, tether capture lets you find out how they will look on a large screen.

 You can use this feature if you’re using software like Lightroom, Capture One, etc. you can try using this feature for your studio portrait photography and see if that’s aiding you in any way